 Description

-Our single ply ‘Hebridean’ yarn is spun from a mix of hill and mountain wools.
-We blend the wools to create a range of undyed naturally coloured yarns suitable for weaving and knitting.
+My single ply ‘Hebridean’ yarn is spun from a mix of hill and mountain wools.
+White and black wools are blended to create a range of undyed naturally coloured yarns suitable for weaving and lace knitting.
 Shade cards are available separately.

-This is a good strong yarn eminently suited to warps as well as wefts.
-It also makes surprisingly light and beautiful knitted lace shawls, holding the patterns extremely well.
+This is a good strong yarn which is eminently suited to warps as well as wefts.
+It also makes surprisingly light and beautiful knitted lace shawls, holding stitch definition extremely well.

 - Alba – natural white shetland